 Edward Creasy was appointed a Director in 2010.
 He is Chairman of the Audit Committee and is the Senior Independent Director.
 He is the former chief executive officer of Kiln plc, a non-life insurer quoted on the London Stock Exchange until purchased by Tokio Marine Nichido Fire Insurance Co in March 2008.
 Until January 2011 he was chairman of Kiln Group and chairman of RJ Kiln & Co.
 Limited.
 He is chairman of Charles Taylor PLC, deputy chairman of W.R.
 Berkley Syndicate Management, a director of W.R.
 Berkley Insurance (Europe), Ltd and is also a member of Lloyd’s of London’s Supervisory and Review Committee.Elisabeth Scott - Director

 Elisabeth Scott was appointed a Director in 2011.
 She was managing director and country head of Schroder Investment Management (Hong Kong) Limited from 2005 to 2008 and chair of the Hong Kong Investment Funds Association from 2005 to 2007.
 She worked in the Hong Kong asset management industry from 1992 to 2008.
-She is a director of Fidelity China Special Situations PLC, Dunedin Income Growth Investment Trust PLC and Allianz Technology Trust plc.Angus Macpherson - Director
+She is a director of Fidelity China Special Situations PLC, Dunedin Income Growth Investment Trust PLC and Allianz Technology Trust plc and is chairman of India Capital Growth Fund Limited.Angus Macpherson - Director

 Angus Macpherson was appointed a Director in 2017.
 He is Chief Executive of Noble and Company (UK) Limited, an independent Scottish corporate finance business.
-He is currently chairman of JP Morgan Elect PLC and of Henderson Diversified Income Trust plc.
-He is also a member of the Scottish Government’s Financial Services Advisory Board.
+He is chairman of Henderson Diversified Income Trust plc and is a member of the Scottish Government’s Financial Services Advisory Board.
 He was based in Asia between 1995 and 2004 in Singapore and Hong Kong, latterly as Head of Capital Markets and Financing for Merrill Lynch for Asia.

 The Company’s portfolio is increasingly focused on the effect of technological change on economies and existing businesses.